Low-Income Housing Tax Credit (LIHTC)

 Ownership Housing Development Assistance Program (OHDA)

 The Ownership Housing Development Assistance Program provides funding to private and nonprofit developers, including Community Housing Development Organizations (CHDOs) for the acquisition, rehabilitation, and new construction of affordable ownership housing for low- to moderate-income homebuyers.
 Applicants are also required to participate in the S.M.A.R.T.
 Housing Program (Web) to receive City support.

 Current and Past RHDA/OHDA Applications

-Current applications for RHDA and OHDA assistance for affordable housing support are available on Current Applications Listings (Web).
+Applications for RHDA and OHDA assistance for affordable housing support are available on the Application Listing Webpage.
 Visitors to the site can review the submitted developer applications and provide comments and ask questions about the applications and the review process.

 Private Activity Bonds

-Private Activity Bonds are tax-exempt bonds issued by the Austin Housing Finance Corporation (AHFC) to finance multi-family developments.
-The AHFC is a “conduit” bond issuer and does not assume any liability or obligation for the bonds, nor are they repaid by taxpayers.
-Multi-Family Mortgage Revenue Bonds issued by the AHFC are repaid through rents collected at the bond-financed property, not by the City of Austin or its taxpayers.
+Private Activity Bonds are tax-exempt bonds issued by the Austin Housing Finance Corporation (AHFC) or Austin Housing Public Facility Corporation (AHPFC) to finance multi-family developments.
+The issuer is a “conduit” bond issuer and does not assume any liability or obligation for the bonds, nor are they repaid by taxpayers.
+Multi-Family Mortgage Revenue Bonds issued by the AHFC or the AHPFC are repaid through rents collected at the bond-financed property, not by the City of Austin or its taxpayers.